notofonts/noto-sans-nushu/README.md

 Usage of calligraphic brushes to do Nüshu calligraphy is adopted since a few decades, to write poems, short words or sayings.
 Displayed like Chinese calligraphy, they show an even more appealing look, a look closer to the calligraphy in Hanzi appreciated and familiar to Chinese people or Chinese speakers.

 ![calligraphy in Nushu](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/09-calligraphy-nushu.jpg)
-*translation: 'all the happiness at home', by Zhou Shaolian 周少莲*
+*Translation: 'All the happiness at home', by Zhou Shaolian 周少莲*

 ![one character calligraphy](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/09-calligraphy.jpg)
-*character for 'home' 家, by Hu Meiyue 胡美月,2019*
+*Character for 'Home' 家, by Hu Meiyue 胡美月,2019*

 Men calligraphers, researchers and academics also started to write Nüshu, and the masculine feel can oddly be seen even on feminine characters!

 ![nushu by man calligrapher](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/09-man-calligraphy-nushu.jpg)
 *Calligraphy in Nüshu by a man calligrapher (author and date unknown), courtesy of the Nüshu script Museum*

-Digital presence of Nüshu script has been brought up to existence thanks to "Professor Liming Zhao* and her group of Nyushu rescuing project from Tsinghua University collected and organized around 1,000 original documents written in Nyushu in total and translated 640 readable files from them character by character into Chinese.
+Digital presence of Nüshu script has been brought up to existence thanks to "Professor Liming Zhao and her group of Nyushu rescuing project from Tsinghua University collected and organized around 1,000 original documents written in Nyushu in total and translated 640 readable files from them character by character into Chinese.
 The scanned pictures of these 640 files and their 220,000-character translation in Chinese are published as the 5-volume Chinese Nyushu Collection by Zhonghua Book Company in 2005." (extract from [Theory and Rules of Nushu Character Unification](https://www.unicode.org/L2/L2014/14244-n4639.pdf), Liming Zhao, Sept 23, 2014)
 In June 2017, the resulting list of 396 selected Nüshu glyphs have been added into Unicode 10.0 version ([range 1B170 to 1B2FF](https://www.unicode.org/charts/PDF/U1B170.pdf)).
 Since then, digitization attempts have started here and there by universities, academics and designers, but none of them have been fully finished and published yet… before Noto Sans Nüshu!

 > Pr.
 Zhao Liming (赵丽明博士) is professor in Chinese Linguistics specialised in South Western endangered languages at Tsinghua University in Beijing.
 Her research in Nüshu started over 30 years ago and is still going on, in collaboration with academics from many other international universities.